unicef/publicgoods-toolkit/adoptability.md

 Regarding (1): Software fortunately does not suffer very much from the "fake reviews" problem found on non-technical retail/consumer review sites (e.g., Yelp, Amazon, etc).
 Most of what you see will honestly reflect people's actual experience.
-Therefore, your just to find the places where people whose needs and capabilities are similar to yours are posting their comments.
+Therefore, your job is just to find the places where people whose needs and capabilities are similar to yours are posting their comments.
 Standard web search engines will get you pretty far, and may be all you need.
 You can also search